Physics Narrative for 11-14

 voltage drop) across the resistor or lamp modelled.

-More pull results in a greater driving force and so a models a larger voltage across the cell.
+More pull results in a greater driving force and so models a larger voltage across the cell.